siddhartha-gadgil/DeptWeb/_posts/2021-06-28-studentawards.md

 title: Student awards 2020-21
 date: Jun.
 28, 2021
 ---
-Anwoy Maitra has been awarded the Martin Forster Gold Medal, for the best Ph.D. thesis in the Division of Physical and Mathematical Sciences.
+Anwoy Maitra has been awarded the Martin Forster Gold Medal for the best Ph.D. thesis in the Division of Physical and Mathematical Sciences.

-Akanksha Jain has been awarded the Professor P. L. Bhatnagar Medal, for the best Integrated Ph.D. student in Mathematics.
+Akanksha Jain has been awarded the Professor P. L. Bhatnagar Medal for the best Integrated Ph.D. student in Mathematics.